Trump suggests Syria take on Hezbollah, alarming Lebanon and Israel.

 Israeli drone strikes near Beirut and southern airstrikes kill at least 17 people, including a child.

-Syrian President Ahmad al-Sharaa refers 54 Aleppo judges to the Supreme Judicial Council for investigation over legal errors.
+President Ahmad al-Sharaa refers 54 judges to the Supreme Judicial Council for trial over alleged legal errors.

 Syrian and Egyptian leaders are reviving relations after years of coolness, seeking to rebalance regional influence.